 fastboot devices

-This step is applicable for those devices that came with an OS version older than Android 13 and have since received an Android 13/14 update.
-[See FAQ 1 for more details].
+This step is applicable for those devices that came with an OS version older than Android 13, i.e. Android 12 or below [See FAQ 1 for more details].

 It is always recommended to first boot your device via the patched boot.img, rather than directly flashing it.
 This way you will be able to check if everything is working well or not.
 If everything is on the good side, then you may proceed to the permanent root.
 So use the below command to boot your device via magisk patched boot.img and hence attain temporary root.